-Winn-Dixie refers to the title character of the 2005 film, "Because of Winn-Dixie," which was based on the 2001 Newbery Honor book of the same name by Kate DiCamillo.
-Winn-Dixie is not your everyday-looking pup.
-The breed was chosen for the unusual, even awkward, appearance.
+Winn-Dixie is the name of the title character in the 2005 film "Because of Winn-Dixie," which was based on the 2001 Newberry Honor book of the same name by Kate DiCamillo.
+The Winn-Dixie dog in the film is a berger Picard, a rare breed that was chosen for an unusual rustic and tousled appearance.